Global 7000 Maiden Flight, Need to Know Before Flying Private, Business Aviation Innovation, ACJ Cabin Concept, OEM Development

 Original Equipment Manufacturers Advance on All Fronts

-On one end of the spectrum, you have companies like Honda Aircraft Corp.—the marathon competitor.
-HondaJet is the culmination of founder Michimasa Fujino’s 30-year dream of bringing to market the world’s fastest, most advanced light jet.
-This week Honda announced its first speed records over two recognized courses: Teterboro, N.J., to Fort Lauderdale, Fl., and Boston, Mass., to Palm Beach, Fl.
+From that perspective, it’s also interesting to note the different approaches taken by various original equipment manufacturers (OEMs) in developing and certifying new models.
+Some companies, such as Honda Aircraft Corp., can be likened to marathon competitors.
+The HondaJet, the result of founder Michimasa Fujino’s 30-year dream, is known as the world’s fastest and most advanced light jet.
+This week, Honda announced its first speed records over two recognized courses: Teterboro, N.J., to Fort Lauderdale, Fl., and Boston, Mass., to Palm Beach, Fl.

 Hondajet